icons8/lunacy-docs/docs/text.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/text-autoresizeph.png" height="auto"><source src="/public/text-autoresize.mp4" type="video/mp4"></video>

-Note that a click over a right or left border sets the text box to the *horizontal resize mode* and transforms a multiline text into a single line.
+Note that a click over the right or left border sets the text box to the *horizontal resize mode* and transforms a multiline text into a single line.

 ### [Position alignment](#position-alignment)